thepartisan101/desci-labs-test/README.md

 ### The challenge here is to enable the following functions

-1. Write text notes in the UI and save them to IPFS
+1. [x] Write text notes in the UI and save them to IPFS
-2. Display these notes to the user on-demand
+2. [x] Display these notes to the user on-demand

 ### Bonus Points (we suggest trying at least one)

-1. Figure out how to allow the notes to survive between server restarts
+1. [ ] Figure out how to allow the notes to survive between server restarts
-2. Make the UI modern and smooth (we have pre-included [TailwindCSS](https://tailwindcss.com/docs/utility-first))
+2. [x] Make the UI modern and smooth (we have pre-included [TailwindCSS](https://tailwindcss.com/docs/utility-first))
-3. Allow users to sign notes using encryption
+3. [ ] Allow users to sign notes using encryption
-4. Allow support for file uploads
+4. [ ] Allow support for file uploads
-5. Enable IPLD support (nested directory file management)
+5. [ ] Enable IPLD support (nested directory file management)
-6. Enable search support
+6. [ ] Enable search support
-7. Support for 10k+ notes
+7. [ ] Support for 10k+ notes
-8. Enable multiplayer (multiple collaborators in real-time can work on notes)
+8. [ ] Enable multiplayer (multiple collaborators in real-time can work on notes)
-9. Enable WebGL/3D support for exploring notes (or just to look cool)
+9. [ ] Enable WebGL/3D support for exploring notes (or just to look cool)
-10. Write highly useful tests
+10. [ ] Write highly useful tests
-11. ??? (surprise us)
+11. [ ] Load news/research paper briefs from api - add notes with ref to paper url
+12. [ ] ChatGPT to speak with notes?

 ## We respect your time